Last updated 27th November 2020

 There are particular issues for those parts of the Diocese that are currently living with added restrictions.
 It would be wise for such parishes either to hold the APCM virtually or not go ahead at this stage.

 Deanery synod representatives elected in 2017 will remain in office until 30 November 2020 (instead of 30 June 2020).
 This is to prevent the problems that would otherwise arise if dioceses had to ascertain the electorate for the House of Laity of the General Synod on the basis of parish elections taking place up to 31 May.

 There has also been an enquiry about the revision of the electoral roll.
 New people may be added to the role in the normal way but it is anticipated that in line with the above it is expected that the roll will continue in existing form until an APCM can take place.

-To help churches at this time, some church management systems have made their products free to use for the next few months so now may be a time to look into these, even if you eventually decide to cancel at the end of the trial period.
+To help churches at this time, some church management systems have made their products free to use for the time being so now may be a time to look into these, even if you eventually decide to cancel at the end of the trial period.

-If you are only interested in Online Giving, Data Developments have an online giving service called MyDonate Online.
-They have just made this free for 90 days (after which you can cancel).
-There will be charges for transactions and you can use it to reclaim Gift Aid both for people who donate through it and also for those that don’t.
-You can find details here https://www.datadevelopments.co.uk/services/.
-There is no requirement to continue to use it after the trial ends and they say once churches reopen there will be 30 days to download your data before they stop you using it.
+If you are only interested in online giving, Data Developments has an online giving service called MyDonate Online.
+There will be charges for transactions and you can use it to reclaim Gift Aid for people who donate through it and also for those that don’t.

 'Our church is on the edge of Preston with a membership or around 100 and average attendance of 70 to 80.
 Our website had a church management system attached but, to be honest, nobody really knew what it did, so we didn’t use it.
 In January 2017, whilst we were in vacancy, I started to explore it and gradually we have used more and more components to simplify our administration.